This post contains affiliate links and we make a small commission for purchases made using these links.

 Instructions

-- Lightly spray a quarter sheet pan with nonstick cooking spray and preheat your oven to 350 degrees.
+- Lightly spray a quarter sheet pan with nonstick cooking spray and preheat your oven to 350°F.

-- In a large bowl whisk together flour, sugar, cocoa powder, salt, and baking soda and set it aside.1 cup flour, 1/2 cup sugar, 3 TBS unsweetened cocoa powder, 1/8 tsp sea salt, 1/2 tsp baking soda
+- In a large bowl whisk together the flour, sugar, cocoa powder, sea salt, and baking soda and set it aside.1 cup flour, 1/2 cup sugar, 3 TBS cocoa powder, 1/8 tsp sea salt, 1/2 tsp baking soda

-- In a microwavable measuring cup, melt butter in the microwave in 30 second intervals until fully melted.
-Let cool slightly.1/2 cup butter, melted
+- In a microwavable measuring cup or bowl, melt the butter in 30 second intervals until fully melted.
+Let it cool slightly.1/2 cup unsalted butter

-- Whisk the egg, vanilla, buttermilk, and water into the melted butter until smooth.1 egg, 1 tsp vanilla, 1/4 cup buttermilk, 1/2 cup water
+- Whisk the egg, vanilla extract, buttermilk, and water into the melted butter until smooth.1 egg, 1 tsp vanilla extract, 1/4 cup buttermilk, 1/2 cup water

-- Pour cake batter into the prepared quarter sheet pan.
+- Pour the cake batter into the prepared quarter sheet pan.

-- Bake Texas sheet cake for for 15-16 minutes at 350 degrees, until a toothpick inserted in the center comes out clean.
+- Bake the Texas sheet cake for 15-16 minutes until a toothpick inserted in the center comes out clean or with just a few crumbs.

-- While the cake is baking, in a medium saucepan, melt butter over medium heat.6 TBS unsalted butter
+- While the cake is baking, melt butter in a medium saucepan over medium heat.6 TBS unsalted butter

-- Whisk in the cocoa powder, buttermilk, vanilla and salt and mix until smooth.3 TBS cocoa powder, 3 TBS buttermilk, 1 tsp vanilla, 1/8 tsp sea salt
+- Whisk in the cocoa powder, buttermilk, vanilla extract and sea salt and mix until smooth.3 TBS cocoa powder, 3 TBS buttermilk, 1 tsp vanilla extract, 1/8 tsp sea salt

-- Remove frosting from heat and whisk in powdered sugar.2 cups powdered sugar
+- Remove the frosting from heat and whisk in powdered sugar until a nice smooth frosting forms.2 cups powdered sugar

-- If you're adding chopped nuts, fold them in.
+- If you're adding chopped nuts, gently fold them in.1/4 cup chopped pecans or walnuts

-- Let the Texas sheet cake cool for at least 30 minutes prior to slicing into 12 pieces and serving.
+- Let the cake cool for at least 30 minutes prior to slicing into 12 pieces and serving.

 Notes